tasket/wyng-backup/README.md

 unless you have changed the `vgname` and `poolname` variables.
 Other variables to set are `destvm`, `destmountpoint` and `destdir`.

 The resulting backup metadata is also saved to '/sparsebak/set01/' for now.
-Backup to VM filesystem is implemented, for example a trusted Qubes VM with access to an encryped removable volume, for example, or an encrypted remote filesystem.
+Backups can be sent to a trusted Qubes VM with access to an encryped removable volume, for example, or an encrypted remote filesystem.

 Currently the default mode (with no command options) is a monitor-only session